According to the Centers for Disease Control and Prevention, food poisoning affects about 76 million people each year in the United States.

 If you or someone you love has suffered from food poisoning, our Rhode Island Law Firms can assist you to explore your legal options and determine if you have grounds to file a lawsuit.

 You’ll find the help you need at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., where we have been successfully representing people in personal injury cases for more than forty years.

 Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.

 We have won millions of dollars in successful verdicts and settlements for our clients.
 We are a top-notch Rhode Island Law Firm that knows how to defend complicated cases such as food poisoning.

-Call the Law Offices Of Ronald J. Resmini today to schedule your free consultation with a Personal Injury Attorney Rhode Island.
-Pick up the phone and call us now at 401-751-8855.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Providence Personal Injury Attorney.
+Pick up the phone and call us now at (401) 751-8855.